nombrekeff/cardboard-js/README.md

 ### Attaching

 Cardboard by default will not be attached to anything.
 So when you create elements nothing will appear in the page.
-If you want to be able to automatically add items to some parent element, you must first initialize Carboard by calling the `init()` function.
+If you want to be able to add items to some parent element, you must first initialize Carboard by calling the `init()` function.

 If no arguments are passed to init, it will automatically attach to the body.
 You can also pass a selector of the element you want to attach to.